ALIEN-FIT/alien-fit-backend/docs/static-training-plans-user-flow.md

 {
     "name": "Updated Advanced Plan",
+    "subTitle": "Now with more intensity",
-    "description": "An updated description for the advanced plan."
+    "description": "An updated description for the advanced plan.", "durationInMinutes": 75,
+    "level": "Expert"
 }
 ```